 In the retail sector, big data is often reductively seen as relating to the kind of consumer metrics luxury goods brand Burberry has developed.
-Programs such as Customer 360 – a data-driven shopping experience that invites customers to digitally share their buying history, shopping preferences, Twitter posts and fashion phobias – harness powerful data platforms to analyze and deliver that information to sales staff via their tablet computers.
+Programs such as Customer 360 – a data-driven shopping experience that invites customers to digitally share their buying history, shopping preferences, Twitter posts and fashion phobias – harness powerful data platforms to analyse and deliver that information to sales staff via their tablet computers.
 Such schemes have already proved their value, but Short says there’s far more to big data than getting to know your customer.

 KPMG’s research has identified three types of analytics that companies focus on, and in each area, big data could make a crucial difference:

-Supporting an organization's purpose
+Supporting an organisation's purpose

-Amazon has relied on analytics that support the organization’s core purpose – and its culture of metrics – to achieve its growth targets.
-“Successful companies in this area,” Short says, “recognize that analytics is not just about driving profits but helping monitor trends internally and externally, which helps them stay ahead of customers, suppliers and their competitors.
+Amazon has relied on analytics that support the organisation’s core purpose – and its culture of metrics – to achieve its growth targets.
+“Successful companies in this area,” Short says, “recognise that analytics is not just about driving profits but helping monitor trends internally and externally, which helps them stay ahead of customers, suppliers and their competitors.
 So, for example, if you’re doing sentiment analysis on social media, you might identify a trend six months before your rivals and steal a march on them.”